HomerReid/meep_adjoint/docs/Implementation/MathAndPhysicsOfAdjoints.rst

-Implementation notes I: The math and physics behind :py:mod:`meep.adjoint`
+Implementation notes I: The math and physics behind :py:mod:`meep_adjoint`
 ============================================================================

 These notes are intended as something of a companion to the